PeterKelemen2/GameplayTimeTracker/README.md

 	- `startWithSystem` ,
 		- Default value: `true`
 		- When set to `true`, the application will automatically start with the system by creating a shortcut in the startup directory.
+	- `horizontalTileGradient` ,
+		- Default value: `true`
+		- When set to `true`, the gradient brush of the Tile entries will be in a horizontal orientation.
+        - When set to `false`, the orientation will be vertical.
+	- `horizontalEditGradient` ,
+		- Default value: `true`
+		- When set to `true`, the gradient brush of the Tile's edit menu will be in a horizontal orientation.
+		- When set to `false`, the orientation will be vertical.
 - **Themes**
 	- `selectedTheme`
 		- Default value: `Default`